Burry/Comstat/README.md

 -------
 Enter the Comstat directory and start the server with `npm start`

-If you see an `EACCES: permission denied` error, you may need to run `sudo chmod 755 db` first.
+If you see an `EACCES: permission denied` error, you may need to run `sudo chown -R [YOURUSERNAME] db` first.

-You should then be able to access Comstat at http://localhost:3234.
+You should then be able to access Comstat at [http://localhost:3234]().

 License